Maria Dzielska

-Maria Celina Dzielska (née Dąbrowska, 18 September 1942 – 30 July 2018) was a Polish classical philologist, historian, translator, biographer of Hypatia, and political activist.
+Maria Celina Dzielska (née Dąbrowska, 18 September 1942 – 30 July 2018) was a Polish classical philologist, historian, translator, biographer of Hypatia and political activist.
 She was a Professor of Ancient Roman History at Jagiellonian University.

 Education and career

-Dzielska was born in Krakow in 1942.
+Dzielska was born in Kraków on 18 September 1942.
 She earned degrees in history from the Jagiellonian University and in classical philology from the University of Łódź, completing her Ph.D. in 1972 and her habilitation in 1984.
 She was promoted to full professor at Jagiellonian University in 1996.

 She translated the work of Pseudo-Dionysius the Areopagite.
 She is one of the most translated Polish historians of all time.
 Her book Hypatia of Alexandria, published in the USA in 1995 by the University of Harvard, was translated into 8 languages and named the best academic book of the year in the category 'Philosophy' by Choice Magazine as well as, the best history book of 1995 by American History Book Club.

-She run a number of educational shows about the knowledge of antic and antic culture on Polish television.

 She was posthumously awarded by the President of the Republic of Poland with the Order of the White Eagle in recognition of her outstanding services in popularizing cultural heritage and historical knowledge, for outstanding achievements in scientific and research work, and for public activity.
 A year later, she was also awarded the Cross of Freedom and Solidarity for merits in activities for the independence and sovereignty of Poland and respect for human rights in the Polish People's Republic.